ropensci/roweb3/content/champions/_index.md

 * Personal and group mentorship:

-    - A series of meetings with mentors
+    - A series of meetings with mentors;
-    - Quarterly cohort calls
+    - Quarterly cohort calls.

 See [the program time line for more detail](#Tentative-Program-timeline)